-Ramírez homers, Indians close in on playoffs top ChiSox 7-4
+Santana's homer lifts Indians to brink of playoff berth

 Recommended Video:

+“Everything is awkward this year," acting manager Sandy Alomar Jr. said.
+“So you can add that to it.”

-CLEVELAND (AP) — Carlos Santana's two-run homer snapped a tie and José Ramírez homered again as the Cleveland Indians moved closer to clinching a playoff berth — and delayed Chicago's likely AL Central title — with a 7-4 win over the White Sox on Monday night.
+Carlos Santana's two-run homer snapped a fifth-inning tie and José Ramírez homered again as Cleveland moved closer to clinching a postseason spot — and slowed Chicago's push for the AL Central title — with a 7-4 win over the White Sox on Monday night.

-The Indians cut their magic number to one and would lock up one of the eight postseason spots if Seattle loses to Houston later Monday.
+The Indians, who missed the playoffs a year ago, cut their magic number to one and would lock up one of the AL's eight postseason spots if Seattle loses to Houston later Monday.

+But Alomar said the club wasn't staying around to watch, and that if the Indians do make the playoffs, there will be time to celebrate.

+“It’s very difficult to stick around indoors with the (COVID-19) protocols and stuff like that,” he said.
+“We’ll just come back tomorrow and see what happens.”

-Cleveland also improved to 5-2 this season against the White Sox, who are on the verge of winning their first division crown since 2008.
+By winning the series opener, Cleveland improved to 5-2 this season against the White Sox, who are on the verge of winning their first division crown since 2008.
 It’s possible the rivals could meet again next week in the playoffs depending on how the final days of the regular season unfold.

+“You’re never out of the woods with the Chicago White Sox,” Alomar said.
+"They’re very dangerous and anybody in that lineup can take you deep and it’s almost like navigating through a hailstorm because they’re very powerful.”

-After the White Sox scored four times in the fifth inning against Aaron Civale (4-5), Santana came to the plate in the bottom half batting just .189 after striking out in his two previous at-bats.
+After the White Sox tied it with four runs in the fifth against Aaron Civale (4-5), Santana came to the plate in the bottom half batting just .189 after striking out in his two previous at-bats.

-With Ramirez on first after a one-out walk, Santana pulled a 2-1 sinker from Jace Fry (0-1) over the left-field wall and into the empty bleachers to make it 6-4.
+But with Ramirez on first after a one-out walk, Santana pulled a 2-1 sinker from Jace Fry (0-1) over the left-field wall and into the empty bleachers.
+Franmil Reyes hit a sacrifice fly in the seventh to put Cleveland up 7-4.

-Civale worked around some early trouble and unusual control problems to last six innings.
-He's gone at least that far in all 11 starts this season.

 Nick Wittgren struck out the side in the seventh and James Karinchak worked the eighth before Brad Hand pitched the ninth for his 14th save in 14 tries.
 He struck out slugger José Abreu for the final out with two runners on.